 2003.
 The launch of Creativemark as a small consultancy to provide new media services within the UK computer magazine industry.
 Our role was to forge relationships with various software developers so we could compile and publish CD-ROMs for distribution with computer magazines such as the now defunct Personal Computer World.
 By end of 2008, PCW magazine had 13 worldwide syndication partners for the disc (and only the disc) content, which was unheard of elsewhere within the industry.
 Using our expertise within the software market, we moved on to provide online services within the UK magazine industry and were the first to enable full application downloads through a magazine, Computeractive, rather than on the standard distribution media such as a CD or DVD.

 Early 2009.
 We started developing our own technologies to enable us to work with partners to provide software by digital distribution, across the Internet.
-Although some of these technologies are still in development, the Software Store concept launched on the Incisive Media V3.co.uk and Computeractive websites, during October and November 2009.
+Although some of these technologies are still in development, the Software Store concept originally launched on the Incisive Media V3.co.uk brand and later Computeractive and PC Pro websites.